lakshmikantakumar/NRSC_Bhoonidhi/README.md

 ## **Acknowledgements**

 If you use this repository or any part of the scripts in your work, please acknowledge the contributions.
 Attribution is appreciated.

+## **Disclaimer**

+This code is provided "as is" without any warranties or guarantees regarding its correctness.
+Use at your own risk.